dougbutner/web-4/README.md

 **Phase 4 Action Points**:
 - Building and operating geo-social layers for the benefit of society and any collaborating group
-- Exploring use cases in
+- Exploring use cases and integrating information entropy where appropriate

 # Author notes